bloxstreet/support/guides/training-guide.md

 You should keep saying the line above until the start time.
 Do not spam it.
 The Host and Co-Host should stand on their designated line.
 LRs are expected to enter the building and stand on the red lines.

+**Host:** *We will commence in approximately five minutes.
+All LRs should refrain from dancing and talking.*

 ### Host/Co-Host: Training Starts
 {: .text-yellow-200 }
 {: .no_toc }